discordjs/discord.js/packages/ws/README.md

 	shardCount: 4,
 });

-// The manager also supports being responsible for only a sub-set of your shards:
+// The manager also supports being responsible for only a subset of your shards:

 // Your bot will run 8 shards overall
 // This manager will only take care of 0, 2, 4, and 6